Environmental, Social and Governance

 - CIM establishes CIMpact, to formalize its ongoing commitment to community service and philanthropic efforts.

-- CIM establishes a Diversity, Equity & Inclusion Council.
+- CIM establishes a Diversity & Inclusion Council.

 - CIM acquires an interest in NOVVA Data Centers in Salt Lake City, UT, which is designed to use ambient air instead of water for cooling, saving precious water resources.